openvinotoolkit/openvino_notebooks/notebooks/236-stable-diffusion-v2/README.md

 <p align="center">
     <img src="https://user-images.githubusercontent.com/1720147/229231281-065641fd-53ea-4940-8c52-b1eebfbaa7fa.png"/>
 </p>

-* [Text-to-Image-demo](./236-stable-diffusion-v2-text-to-image-demo.ipynb) is a shorter version of the original notebook for demo purposes.

 * [Text-guided Inpainting](./236-stable-diffusion-v2-infinite-zoom.ipynb) generation to create an image, using text description and masked image region, which should be part of the generated image.